pulumi/docs/reference/programming-model.md

 ## Overview {#overview}

-In Pulumi, [resources](#resources) are defined by allocating resource objects in a [program](#programs), such as `new aws.ec2.Instance(...)`.
+In Pulumi, [resources](#resources) are defined by allocating resource objects in a program.
+For example, your program would contain a statement such as `new aws.ec2.Instance(...)` in order to create a new AWS EC2 instance.
 The first argument passed to the resource constructor is its `name`, which must be unique within the Pulumi program.

-To create dependencies between resources, just reference the [output properties](#outputs) of a resource.
+Dependencies between resources are expressed in Pulumi by using the [output properties](#outputs) of one resource in the construction of another resource.
 For example, this definition of an EC2 instance creates a dependency on a `SecurityGroup`:

 {% include langchoose.html %}